 Balgownie Estate was the first vineyard planted in the Bendigo district in more than 80 years.
 The first vines were planted in 1969 – 5 acres of Shiraz and 5 acres of Cabernet Sauvignon, with a further 5 acres of Cabernet Sauvignon planted in 1970.

 In 1999, brothers and passionate wine lovers, Des and Rod Forrester bought the estate and set about refurbishing the vineyards and winery.
 The improvements made have already begun to show in wine quality with 2002 the start of a particularly pleasing run of vintages.
-They later purchased the Yarra Valley property in 2002 branching out to produce some popular summer whites; Sauvignon Blanc and Pinot Gris, along with Pinot Noir and Chardonnay.
+They later purchased the Yarra Valley property in 2002 branching out to produce some popular summer whites; Sauvignon Blanc and Pinot Gris, along with regional varieties Pinot Noir and Chardonnay.